takezoe/akka-stream-elasticsearch/README.md

 For more information about Elasticsearch please visit the [official documentation](https://www.elastic.co/guide/index.html).

-This connector is availavle as a part of Alpakka (https://github.com/akka/alpakka/pull/221).
-I would like to test improvements or new features at this repository and feedback them to Alpakka.
+This repository hasn't been maintained no longer because this connector is availavle as a part of Alpakka (https://github.com/akka/alpakka/pull/221).

 ## Artifacts